 The New Jersey Department of Labor and Workforce Development’s Office of Research and Information provides a host of regularly updated labor market information data sets to the Greater Raritan Workforce Development Board on a quarterly basis.
 The area’s labor market analyst also is available to help the GRWDB staff with market-specific requests initiated by different parties, including businesses, schools and individuals.

-After a surge in unemployment filings in the spring of 2020, numbers have steadily declined, and the unemployment rate in Hunterdon and Somerset counties is hovering around or just above pre-pandemic levels – currently 3.4 percent in Hunterdon County and 3.9 percent in Somerset County.
+After a surge in unemployment filings in the spring of 2020, the unemployment rate in Hunterdon and Somerset counties continues to hover around or just above pre-pandemic levels – currently 4.1 percent in Hunterdon County and 4.8 percent in Somerset County.
 (To view the latest unemployment rates by county, go here and click on the Monthly Data tab.)
 GRWDB staff, working with state partners, continue to share the latest information with board and committee members, governmental officials and local businesses, to support present and future decision-making around resources and employment needs.

 The Greater Raritan Unemployment Tracker provides directional data about trends and statistics.